-It’s clear: In the year ahead, Legal Departments will need to do more with less.
+It’s clear: In the year ahead, in-house Legal Departments will need to do more with less.

-That means it’s great timing to look at implementing some of the best practices in legal operations – tactics designed to improve your efficiency and service delivery.
+That means it’s great timing to look at implementing some of the best practices in legal operations – software and tactics designed to improve your efficiency and service delivery.
 Don't be daunted by the notion that legal operations is best suited for giant teams with giant budgets.
 There are many straightforward steps you can take to implement legal operations that will take little time and cost no extra money, but pay ample dividends in terms of expedience and sanity.

 In our latest e-book, the Legal Operations Health Check, we examined how Legal Departments around the world have adopted 100 activities, ranging from financial management to legal work streams.
 While some of these tactics do require significant investment, many are achievable straightaway.